danjhd/cfn101-workshop/workshop/content/40-workshop-part-02/50-layered-stack/100-lab-11-layered-stacks.md

 ![layered-stack-architecture](../ls-architecture.png)

-You will find the working directory in `code/70-layered-stack/01-working directory`.
+You will find the working files in `code/50-layered-stack`.
 In the rest of this lab, you should add your code to the templates here.

-You can find the working solutions in `code/70-layered-stack/02-solution`.
-You can reference this against your code.
+The solution can be found in the same folder with a `-Solution` suffix to the matching file name.
+You can reference these against your code.

 **Let's start..**

 ### Create VPC Stack

 The VPC template has been created for you.
-It is titled `vpc.yaml`.
+It is titled `01-lab11-vpc.yaml`.
 This template will create VPC stack with 2 Public Subnets, an Internet Gateway, and Route tables.

 #### 1. Prepare the VPC template

 {{% notice note %}}
-All of the files referenced in this lab can be found within `code/70-layered-stack/01-working directory`
+All of the files referenced in this lab can be found within `code/50-layered-stack`
 {{% /notice %}}

-If you look in the file `vpc.yaml` file, you will notice that there are some outputs in the _Outputs_ section of the template.
+If you look in the file `01-lab11-vpc.yaml` file, you will notice that there are some outputs in the _Outputs_ section of the template.
 You will now add exports to each of these so that we can consume them from other CloudFormation stacks.

 Add the highlighted lines shown below to your template file.